|Inter-Departmental Business Register extract

 There are three National Statistics publications that provide information on the UK business population:

-the Department for Business, Energy and Industrial Strategy (BEIS) Business population estimates publication provides the only estimate of the total UK business population; this publication includes an estimate of the “unregistered” population
+- the Department for Business and Trade Business population estimates publication provides the only estimate of the total UK business population; this publication includes an estimate of the "unregistered" population

 In addition to these publications, similar related National Statistics are released by the three devolved administrations for their countries, the Insolvency Service publishes National Statistics for corporate and individual insolvency and Companies House publishes statistics based on activity on their register.

 The following describes the important features of the three UK business population publications.